-If you have access to a Digital Multi-Meter (DMM), you can verify that the wire has been properly prepared by checking the continuity or resistance of each wire.
+If you have access to a Digital Multi-Meter (DMM), you can verify that the wire ends havebeen properly prepared by checking the continuity or resistance of each 100 turn loop of wire.
 You can expect a resistance reading of approximately 20 Ω for a properly stripped wire of this length.
 After connecting the two coils in series as shown in step 6 the total resistance will be the sum of the resistance of the two 100 turn loops individually

 Step Six: Connect the Two Loops

 Find the two central free-running ends of each loop of wire and connect the ends together as shown in the diagram.
 If you have access to a soldering iron, you can solder them together for a better electrical connection.

 Congratulations!
 Your antenna is now complete.
 Take a look at our other articles if you need help building the receiver circuit or setting up the antenna and receiver system.